‘There is nobody else I would want to be deployed with’

 |0

-This work, ‘There is nobody else I would want to be deployed with’ [Image 4 of 4], by CPT Taylor Criswell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ‘There is nobody else I would want to be deployed with’ [Image 4 of 4], by SGT Jason Greaves, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 ‘There is nobody else I would want to be deployed with’